ayaneshsarkar/heisenberg/README.md

 ## Installation

-Installing AyaneshMVC is easy.
-Here are the steps below on how to properly install AyaneshMVC.
+Installing HeisenbergMVC is easy.
+Here are the steps below on how to properly install HeisenbergMVC.

 - Open your Terminal or Command Prompt or Powershell
 - `git clone https://github.com/ayaneshsarkar/heisenbergmvc.git`